richardlevy/SubSatellite/README.md

 # SubSatellite

+**Note:** This version of SubSatellite has been superseded by a new Java version - https://github.com/richardlevy/SubSatelliteJava

 A light-weight satellite receiver for Subsonic.

 SubSonic jukebox mode allows you to play music direct on the server hardware.
 This is great if your server is hooked up to a sound system, but if it isn't then playing your SubSonic music through your sound system means installing a separate server.